Stick with me on this.

 - In the Basement, Company A has the washing machine and a small three-piece bathroom.

 - The Main floor, Company B has the dishwasher and a small two-piece.

 Picture this: You’re home alone having a shower with full pressure and optimal warmth.
 Exactly what we all want.
 Now, instead of being home alone, Company B shows up and starts washing last night’s supper dishes in the dishwasher.
 You notice a slight dip in water pressure, and you might have to adjust the heat slightly.
 Not disruptive but mildly irritating.
-Company C arrives ‘at the office’ and throws all their dirty uniforms in the washing machine.
+But then Company C arrives ‘at the office’ and throws all their dirty uniforms in the washing machine.
 Your water pressure plummets, and your mild irritation turns to white-hot rage.
-Your user experience (and your neighbours, for that matter) becomes impacted.
+Your user experience (and your neighbour’s, for that matter) becomes impacted.

 This is what having a GPON (shared/pooled) fibre connection can be like; just substitute Internet bandwidth for water.

 - It offers fast speeds at a cheaper price point.

 - It is less expensive to install (and maintain).

 - It can be more widely distributed.

 - It’s a passive connection (hence the name), meaning no control over bandwidth allocation between end-users.

 - It’s not symmetrical, upload is typically much lower than download.